-Science Olympiad Astronomy Webinar
+Science Olympiad Astronomy and Planetary Science Webinars

-In an effort to further expand support for the Science Olympiad coaches clinics and institutes to coaches that can't attend, the Chandra Education & Outreach group has recorded a set of videos of Chandra educator Donna L. Young presenting the “Astronomy” coaches clinic content to a group of local Science Olympiad coaches and teams.
-These videos will enable any coach or team to understand the upcoming year’s competition.
+In an effort to further expand support for the Science Olympiad coaches clinics and institutes to coaches that can't attend, the Chandra Education & Outreach group has recorded a set of videos of Chandra educator Donna L. Young presenting the "Astronomy" and "Solar System" coaches clinic content to a group of local Science Olympiad coaches and teams.
+These videos will enable any coach or team to understand the upcoming year’s competitions.
 The current set of videos includes content, resources, and suggestions on how to best prepare for competition.

 The 2012 National Science Olympiad Astronomy Event concerned stellar evolution and Type Ia supernova events.
 The content for the 2013 competition focuses on stellar evolution and Type II supernova events.

 The 2012 National Science Olympiad Reach for the Stars Event focused on the properties and evolution of stars, and the 2013 Reach for the Stars Event focuses on stellar evolution and the electromagnetic spectrum.